MagicAce1988/rock-paper-scissors/README.md

 3. Allow users to create account so they can track their scores.

-4. Highest Scores Modals once people have accounts
+4. Highest Scores Modal once people have accounts

 <strong>Development Guide:</strong>